MidLevel/Ruffles/README.md

 * If the user sends two packets that is due for merging at the same time.
 This can be avoided by sending with ``noDelay = true``.
 * If the user calls ConnectNow and Ruffles is modifying connections (Disconnecting, Connecting or Timing out).
 This can be avoided by using ``ConnectLater``.
 * If the user calls DisconnectNow and Ruffles is modifying connections (Disconnecting, Connecting or Timing out).
 This can be avoided by using ``DisconnectLater``.

+## Fragmented
+The fragmented channel currently does not have any flow rate for ack resends.